aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 #### 4D framework for AI fluency

+three ways people engage with AI:

+- **Automation**: The AI completes specific tasks based on your instructions.
+- **Augmentation**: You and AI collaborate as creative thinking and task execution partners.
+- **Agency**: You configure AI to work independently on your behalf, establishing its knowledge and behavior patterns rather than just giving it specific tasks.

 The **4D Framework for AI Fluency**, developed through research collaboration between Professor Rick Dakan (Ringling College of Art and Design) and Professor Joseph Feller (University College Cork), identifies four core competencies that, when combined, can help you make the most of your AI interactions:

 - **Delegation:** Deciding on what work should be done by humans, what work should be done by AI, and how to distribute tasks between them.
 Includes understanding your goals, AI capabilities, and making strategic choices about collaboration.